ES-HomeHarmony/communication_website/microsite/blog/2024-11-04-sprint_2/sprint_2.md

 ## Sprint Goal

 The objective of this sprint is to make the entire landlord functionality operational and resolve any security issues.
-Additionally, we will complete the deployment of the house management microservice, and explore AWS S3 and CloudFront services for further integration.
+Additionally, we will explore AWS S3 to be able to store all files that are necessary.

 | Expected     | Quantity |
 | ------------ | -------- |